Xyvir/iex.run/.github/readme.md

 > is the same as:
 ``alphabet.cmd 23-30 35-50``

-## For providing magicURLs, Internal commands are supported, and exotic commands and/or parameters can be URL-encoded
+## For providing magicURLs, powerhsell built-in commands are supported, and 'poison characters' can be url-encoded in the command OR paraemeters as needed.
 ``ipconfig /all``
-encodes to:
+can be run with:
 https://iex.run/ipconfig?/all

 ``Get-NetIPConfiguration | select "InterfaceAlias","InterfaceDescription" | out-gridview``